Risk Management Framework

 Note that we have not considered TOLERATE as the inherent risk is beyond the Council’s risk tolerance.
 Nor have we considered TERMINATE as administration of housing benefits is a statutory service from which the Council cannot withdraw entirely.

-Note also that we have focussed the above on reducing the likelihood.
+Note also that we have focused the above on reducing the likelihood.
 As this was the highest score in our initial evaluation that’s a good place to start thinking about actions to address the risk, though it may be in reality that other scores are a better focus if they offer more effective solutions.

 It is important to note the possibility that your risk address actions may themselves cause new risks to emerge.
 For instance, the proposal in the example above to share services – while a reasonable option to consider – would perhaps be a substantial project in its own right.